RoamGuru Roam Guru

 The Historic Center: A Walk Through Time

-Start at Porte Saint-Vincent.
+Start at Porte Saint-Vincent (GPS: 47.6545, -2.7580).
 This 16th-century gate marks the southern entrance to the old city, and it's the best place to begin because you get the full effect: passing through stone arches from the modern world into something older and stranger.
 The gate was built during Vannes' Renaissance prosperity, when the city was wealthy enough to replace its medieval defenses with something more elegant.
+Free, always open.
+Allow 15 minutes.

 From here, walk north along Rue des Halles.
 This is shopping street territory, but look up—above the phone shops and bakeries, the upper floors tell older stories.
 Half-timbered houses line both sides, their wooden beams darkened by centuries of rain and sun.
 Some lean so dramatically that they seem to whisper across the street to each other.
 The most photographed cluster sits near Place des Lices, where the Saturday market fills the square with stalls selling everything from local honey to vintage clothing.